About New Zealand Chihuahua Rescue:

 Our foster carers then set about shaping them into stable, well-adjusted, social pets.
 Our carers then report back as to their progress and who they recommend would be the best fit in terms of potential Adopters for that particular dog.
 We involve the foster carers in this process as they are the ones who are best placed to assess the personality of the dog in their care and its needs.

-We then advertise the dog and set about the process of vetting applicant..
+We then advertise the dog and set about the process of vetting applicant.
 It is our view that the dogs should get matched to the people who would best suit their individual needs – hence our application form is long!
-We owe a duty of care to the dogs that have been surrendered to us, this exists for the life of the dog.
+We owe a duty of care to the dogs that have been surrendered to us.
 We are always happy to accept them back into the care of the Trust.

 If you are looking to surrender a dog, adopt a dog or become a foster carer, please see the above links.
 For other ways you may be able to assist us with our aims, please see below.